Practical and Scalable Hamiltonian Monte Carlo Without the Metropolis Test: Measuring Asymptotic Bias

 \paragraph{Covariance matrix error} To quantify expectation value error of the second moments, we introduce a scalar measure of the covariance matrix error, which we define as

-where $\Sigma_p$ is the true covariance matrix of the target distribution $p$ and $\Sigma_q$ is its estimate under some other distribution $q$.
+where $\Sigma_p$ is the true covariance matrix of the target distribution $p$ and $\Sigma_q$ is the covariance matrix of some other distribution $q$.
 In the simple case where the covariance matrices are diagonal, $b_\mathit{cov}$ is the relative error of the variance estimate, averaged over the parameters, i.e., $b_{\mathit{cov}}^2(\Sigma_p, \Sigma_q) = \frac{1}{d} \sum_{i=1}^d ([\Sigma_p]_{ii} - [\Sigma_q]_{ii})^2 / [\Sigma_p]_{ii}^2$.
-We emphasize that this is the convergence metric that is often used in practice \citep{DLMC, MCHMC}.
+This convergence metric is often used in practice \citep{grumitt_deterministic_2022, robnik_microcanonical_2024}.
 The diagonal form is preferable in high dimensions as it does not require storage of the full covariance matrix.
-Nonetheless, we advocate measuring error with \eqref{bsigma} when feasible because it additionally penalizes the off-diagonal terms and has a number of nice properties:

-\begin{itemize} \item It is a divergence on the space of positive-definite matrices, meaning that it is non-negative and zero if and only if the two matrices are the same.
+Nonetheless, we will measure error with \eqref{bsigma} when feasible because it additionally penalizes the off-diagonal terms and has a number of nice properties: it is a divergence on the space of positive-definite matrices (meaning that it is non-negative, and zero if and only if the two matrices are the same), can be connected to the effecive sample size and is invariant to the linear change of basis of the parameter space.
+Proofs of these properties are provided in Appendix \ref{sec: bias def}.

-\item It can be related to the effective sample size in the following way: for an empirical covariance matrix $\bar{\Sigma}$ estimated from $n$ exact samples from the Gaussian target distribution $p = \mathcal{N}(0, \Sigma)$, the expected value of $b_{\mathit{cov}}^2$ depends only on the number of samples $n$ and not on $\Sigma$:

-So for Gaussian distributions, $b_{\mathit{cov}}^2$ defines the effective sample size of the estimate, that is, the number of exact samples that would yield the same error $b_{\mathit{cov}}^2$.
-Concretely, given a target distribution $p$ in $d = 9$, suppose it takes $1000$ samples from a Markov chain to achieve $b_{\mathit{cov}}^2 = 0.1$.
-This would correspond to $(9 + 1) / 0.1 = 100$ effective samples, so $0.1$ effective samples per step. \item It is invariant to linear change of basis of the configuration space. \end{itemize}